ansys/pymapdl/doc/source/troubleshoot/troubleshoot.rst

 CentOS 7
 --------

-On CentOS 7, you can install missing depenedencies with:
+On CentOS 7, you can install missing dependencies with:

 .. code::